-SOCI 2990 - Special Topics in Sociology (Variable) 3 Credits 3 Lecture Hours
+SOCI 2990 - Special Topics in Sociology (Variable) 1-3 Credit Hours -1- 3 Lecture Hours

 A course featuring an in-depth examination of a sociological topic or issue.
 This course may be repeated for credit when content varies.
-Prerequisite: 3 credit hours of Sociology courses or instructor approval.
+Prerequisite: DSPW 0800, DSPR 0800 or appropriate entrance scores.